 Thanks to the built in infrared, the camera can capture black & white video footage & photos in complete darkness.
 Daytime images and video are full colour.
 The wildlife camera will only record when heat change / movement is detected.
 There is a Timelapse mode though, so you can set the camera to record images or video at set intervals regardless of whether there is any action in front of the lens.

 The Ltl Acorn 5210A can take photos of 12MP quality (interpolated from 5MP) or record video clips (with sound) at 1080P resolution.
-You can even set the camera to take a photo then a video clip if you want to, all triggered by movement/heat change within the camera view.
+You can even set the trail camera to take a photo then a video clip if you want to, all triggered by movement/heat change within the camera view.

-The 5210A has password protection, 16G max SD card storage (SD card not supplied as standard), time & date stamping, timer recording (explained in the next paragraph), password protection and even a time lapse feature that allows you to tell the camera to take a photo/video clip at set intervals regardless of whether any movement has been detected.
+The 5210A has password protection, 32G max SD card storage (SD card not supplied as standard), time & date stamping, timer recording (explained later), password protection and even a time lapse feature that allows you to tell the camera to take a photo/video clip at set intervals.

 The amazing thing is that this feature packed trail camera comes in a palm size casing of just 14cm x 8cm x 6cm!

 The Ltl Acorn cameras are very easy to use, all set up is done via the built in LCD screen and the menu system - no software is required to use the non cellular Ltl Acorn cameras.